-Another wonderful Alpennia novel, set alongside Mother of Souls which I mysteriously neglected to review.
+Another splendid Alpennia novel, set alongside Mother of Souls which I mysteriously neglected to review.
 I read a beta of it and the final version felt much better; I didn’t read the versions side by side but now it’s without a couple of scenes that made me cringe and go “eww, local colour I suppose”.
 (Heather, if you’re reading this: the brothel scene and its aftermath during the fever)

 Warning: I don’t care much about spoilers.
 If you don’t want spoilers at all, don’t read on until you’ve read the book.
 Read the book anyway, whether you object to spoilers or not.
 You don’t need to have read any of the “main” Alpennia series to understand it, though I think it does help to already have some grasp of the setting.